Photo Credits to my talented sidekick/student/soulsister of 5 years, 14 year old Rae Thrower Stevenson.

 me

-I started my study of photography in high school with my first class in black and white photography and darkroom in 1988.
-I always loved working with people and thought I would eventually go into child psychology.
-But after starting college in Austin, TX, I decided to pursue photography so that I could combine working with people and my need for a creative outlet.
-While in college, I founded "The Children's Vision" in coordination with Austin Area Candlelighters Childhood Cancer Foundation.
-The program used photography and journal writing to help children and their families cope with life challenging illnesses by guiding them through various feelings while encouraging them to express their hopes, wishes, fears, and anger.
-The children were given a special journal and Polaroid camera.
-Volunteers worked one on one with these young cancer patients, photographing them in black and white to document their challenges.
-I held a position as Director of this program for four years, raising funds, obtaining grants, training volunteers and preparing exhibitions of photographs and journals to inform the public.
-I also volunteered my time during the four years to work with the children that went through the program.
+I began studying photography in high school in 1988 with a black and white photography and darkroom class.
+I loved working with people and initially planned to study child psychology.
+But after starting college in Austin, TX, I chose photography to combine working with people and being creative.
+While in college, I created "The Children's Vision" with the Austin Area Candlelighters Childhood Cancer Foundation.
+The program used photography and journaling to help children and their families cope with serious illnesses by expressing their feelings, hopes, and fears.
+Each child received a journal and Polaroid camera.
+Volunteers worked one-on-one with the children, taking black and white photos to document their struggles.
+I directed the program for four years, raising funds, getting grants, training volunteers, and organizing exhibits of the photos and journals to raise awareness.
+I also volunteered my time working directly with the children in the program.

 In 1995 I decided to pursue my photography further by starting my own company, Elizabeth Galecke Photography.
 I was ready for an adventure to a new place, so I did some research, and found Raleigh, NC the place where I felt I would like to live and start this new business.
 I chose to specialize in a unique style of candid portraiture.
 I use black and white film and digital formats to portray my subjects who vary from children to brides to pregnant women and everyone else in between.

-A current endeavor I am working on with clients is called “A Day in the Life.”
+One of the favorite ways to capture my clients is “A Day in the Life.”
 I will spend the entire day documenting a family from the time they wake until they go to sleep at night.
 I capture moments that truly express the people I am photographing.
 This can be done at home or on a special vacation.
 The photographs are either enlarged and hung gallery style in the client’s home or carefully edited and bound in a book to be treasured for generations.

 One of my largest commitments is giving back to the community that has helped my business become successful.
 I have always felt close to childhood causes as well as charities for women and life-threatening illness.
 Over the years I have become involved in many different charities both as volunteer and donor.

-For 9 years I have served on the planning committee for “Picture This,” a photography exhibit and fundraiser for Prevent Child Abuse North Carolina.
-Each year I donate a session for the silent auction as well as participates in the photography exhibit.
+For 9 years I served on the planning committee for “Picture This,” a photography exhibit and fundraiser for Prevent Child Abuse North Carolina.
+Each year I donated a session for the silent auction as well as participated in the photography exhibit.
 I have also donated my images of children for use on the Prevent Child Abuse North Carolina’s invitations, newsletters, and annual reports.

 In 2001 I decided I wanted to host my own fundraiser that would benefit a charity I felt close to but also help out my peers who were artists in the community.
 I named my event “ A Day With the Arts” and chose Make A Wish North Carolina to benefit from the first fundraiser.
 The all day event held at the Contemporary Art Museum in Raleigh and started with an art show and sale that showcased 30 North Carolina artists.
 After the art sale the space was transformed into an evening party where local musicians played for guests and hors d’oeuvres were served that had been donated from local restaurants.
 From there the night then changed again to a dance party with local djs.
 An impressive raffle was also held where items were raffled individually throughout the evening that had been donated from local businesses. $7000.00 was raised for Make A Wish through the event.
 Another way that I have volunteered for Make A Wish has been through photographing children who are going through their program.
 I have even photographed two of the children during their wish.